 8. How to contact us

-If you wish to talk through anything in our privacy policy, find out more about your rights or obtain a copy of the information we hold about you, please contact us (details at the bottom of this page) and we will be happy to help.
-If you wish to raise a complaint on how we have handled your personal data, you can contact our director who will investigate the matter in line with our Data protection and Information Sharing Policy If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the Fundraising Regulator or the Information Commissioner’s Office (ICO).
+If you wish to talk through anything in our privacy policy, find out more about your rights or obtain a copy of the information we hold about you, please contact us and we will be happy to help.
+If you wish to raise a complaint on how we have handled your personal data, you can contact our director who will investigate the matter in line with our Data Protection Policy.
+If you are not satisfied with our response or believe we are not processing your personal data in accordance with the law, you can complain to the Fundraising Regulator or the Information Commissioner’s Office (ICO).